What is Personal Information?

 Victoria BC V9A 2A6

-If, after contacting us, you feel that your concerns have not been addressed satisfactorily, please contact our Privacy Officer, Katrina Abel, at the above contact information.
+If, after contacting us, you feel that your concerns have not been addressed satisfactorily, please contact our Privacy Officer, Emily McGregor, at the above contact information.
 Please be sure to include your name, address, preferred method of communication, the nature of your complaint, and relevant details, including your past communications with us.

 If the issue is still not resolved satisfactorily, we will provide information on other complaint procedures that may be available to you.